marcusbrose/Laravel4-Vagrant/readme.md

-# Laravel 4 w/ Vagrant
+# Laravel 4 + Yeoman w/ Vagrant

 A basic Ubuntu 12.04 Vagrant setup with [Laravel4](http://laravel.com/docs) and PHP 5.4.

+I added nodejs, npm and yeoman to use [ember.js](http://emberjs.com) for frontend development and Laravel4 as backend API.
+You can choose another frontend framework if you like.
+Both is accessible through one virtual host, so you don't need to handle [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

 ## Requirements